rrameeza196/rrameeza196/README.md

 <br/>

-Computer Engineering student at ITU Lahore (graduating 2026), focused on full-stack web development and applied machine learning.
+Computer Engineer at ITU Lahore (graduating 2026), focused on full-stack web development and applied machine learning.
 I build production-grade web applications with React, Next.js, and Node.js, and design computer vision systems using TensorFlow, OpenCV, and MediaPipe.
 Currently a Teaching Assistant for AI & Machine Learning at ITU Lahore.

 <br/>